-• order: specifies how this field impacts sort ordering of this record (optional).
+- order: specifies how this field impacts sort ordering of this record (optional).
 Valid values are "ascending" (the default), "descending", or "ignore".
-For more details on how this is used, see the the sort order section below.
+For more details on how this is used, see the the sort order section below. - aliases: a JSON array of strings, providing alternate names for this field (optional).